|Call date: 2007|

 In the medical arena, he represents practitioners before the GMC/MPTS, GDC, GOC, NMC and HCPC, both at substantive and interim hearings.
 He also advises on and appears at High Court appeals, most recently in Mafico v NMC EWHC 363 (Admin).

 Robert’s police misconduct work is prosecutorial.
-He receives regular instructions to prepare and present police misconduct hearings and advise on any matters of police law arising.
-He also advises on and appears at appeals to the Police Appeals Tribunal.
+He receives regular instructions to prepare and present police misconduct hearings and on appeal to the Police Appeals Tribunal.

 Appointments & memberships: